XVI The Tower

-Card #16, or XVI, of the Tarot’s Major Arcana is The Tower.
+Card Number 16 of the Tarot’s Major Arcana is The Tower.
 Something is about to shake your life to its foundations.
 This is not a trifle, but a crisis or disaster.
 This can be terrifying, as you may have got too cosy in your sheltered life where everything seemed to go its routine ways and you thought yourself safe from any harm.
 Not so!

 There are such drastic changes occurring that you won’t know anymore how to get through this.
 However, if you struggle against the flow, you will most likely make it all worse.
 Acceptance seems the more terrifying option, but trust that once the ball has started to roll, it’s like a landslide and you can either try to find shelter, get out of the way or get buried beneath.
 The choice is yours, even if none of the alternatives seems at first too attractive.